 ACCA students must record their achievements on an online trainee development matrix (TDM).
-Trainees who opt to use a paper-based version of the TDM must retain hard copies of their responses to the challenge questions and of performance objectives they have had reviewed, signed off and therefore achieved because ACCA may require to view these for monitoring purposes.
+Trainees who opt to use a paper-based version of the TDM must retain hard copies of their responses to the challenge questions and of performance objectives they have had reviewed and signed off.
+ACCA may require to view these records for audit purposes.

-Trainees working for ACCA platinum and gold approved employers are not required to use the TDM, unless they or their employer wishes them to do so.
+Trainees working for an ACCA approved employer - trainee development - gold or platinum are not required to use the TDM, unless they or their employer wishes them to do so.